-Of course you can’t mention rice without following it with its fellow frugal food friend, beans.
+Of course, you can’t mention rice without following it with its fellow frugal and protein-packed food friend, beans.
 Canned or dried, beans are one of the most economical foods certain to fill you up and provide a protein wallop.
 I try to keep both dried and canned black beans on hand.
 When I have time, I soak the beans overnight in my crockpot; rinse, drain, refill with water and then cook all day long on low.
 Then I freeze them in individual bags.
 However, there are some nights when I use a can in chili or as a side dish.

 It’s always a good idea to have a loaf or two of bread on hand.
 Whether you’re building your favorite sandwich or whipping up some French toast, bread is affordable.
 When you find a good deal on your favorite brand, purchase a couple of extra loaves and keep them in your freezer until you’re ready to use them.
 We tend to have about four loaves in the freezer and restock to keep that up every time we go to the store.

 It’s not exactly a fancy side dish but especially if you have kids, this fruit source fits the bill.
 Both incredibly economic and with a long shelf life, applesauce helps keep your costs down and bellies full.

 It’s rare that there’s not an extra jar of salsa on our shelves.
 It’s just one of those foods that you don’t realize you need until it’s all gone.
 Add it to a mashed avocado for a delish dip for chips and veggies, top beans and rice with it, use it on soups or on top of baked potatoes.
 Salsa has a low price tag and packs a high flavor.
 You can even cook a little into rice for a cheated version of Spanish rice.